hotforfeature/origami/docs/object-array-mutation.md

 ## Polymer -> Angular

-Luckily, `@PolymerProperty()` already listens to object and array mutation events from Polymer.
+Luckily, `@PolymerChanges()` already listens to object and array mutation events from Polymer.

 Usually, properties are mutated by a user interaction, such as a click.
 By default, Angular will run change detection on these key events, and no further work is required.